CVConverter/video-to-puretext-converter/README.md

 when you are ready, click 'Enter' to convert the whole video file to pure-text format.
 for pictures, you can just click 'Enter' and copy the texts on the console.

+## NOTICE
+- If it doesn't look right, try to maximize or full-screen the console window
+(if it still doesn't look right, try to change the default value to make the console always be maximized when open.)

 # How to compile and edit
 ## requirements:
 - Microsoft Windows 10 20H1 or higher(not tested on windows 11 or windows 7, you can try it yourself.)